ATLief/simple-slices/simple-slices.7.man.md

 :   Example drop-in files for each category assignment.

 # TECHNICAL INFORMATION

+It isn't necessary to read or understand this section in order to use this package.
+You should read this if you're curious how this package works, or want to make modifications beyond just putting things into categories.

 SystemD includes a feature called "slices", which combines "services" and "scopes" into groups that are preferentially given access to computing resources based on their assigned priority (similar to "nice" and "ionice"); if the system isn't resource-constrained, these priorities have no effect.
 Each slice defines a priority for CPU processing, disk bandwidth, and RAM storage.
 Future versions may also support priorities for network bandwidth and core types for hybrid CPUs.